lipanski/lipanski.github.io/_posts/2021-02-28-smallest-docker-image-static-website.md

 # {{ page.title }}

-Until recently, I used to think that serving static websites from Docker would be a waste of time and storage.
+Until recently, I used to think that serving static websites from Docker would be a waste of bandwith and storage.
 Bundling nginx or various other heavy runtimes inside a Docker image for the sole purpose of serving static files didn't seem like the best idea - Netlify or Github Pages can handle this much better.
 But my hobby server was sad and cried digital tears.

 A recent HackerNews post about [readbean](https://justine.lol/redbean/index.html), a single-binary, super tiny, static file server got me thinking.
 So begins my journey to find the most time/storage efficient Docker image to serve a static website.